apache/horaedb/docs/user-guide/src/deploy/static_routing.md

 # Static Routing
 This guide shows how to deloy a CeresDB cluster with static, rule-based routing.

-The crucial point here is that CeresDB server provides routing function according to the config so what we need to do is just a valid config which contains the routing rules and then ship the config to every CeresDB instance in the cluster.
+The crucial point here is that CeresDB server provides configurable routing function on table name so what we need is just a valid config containing routing rules which will be shipped to every CeresDB instance in the cluster.

 ## Target
 First of all, let's assume that our target is to deploy a cluster consisting of two CeresDB instances on the same machine.
 And a large cluster of more CeresDB instances can deployed according to the two-instance example.